Our programs

 Meaningful Service Learning Projects

 Awamaki also works with student and youth groups looking for meaningful service projects in Peru.
-Service learning opportunities are developed around current community and organizational needs, not created simply to give visitors something to do.
+Service learning opportunities are developed around current community and organizational needs.

-Depending on timing, group size, and partner priorities, students may contribute to projects connected to artisan cooperatives, education, sustainable tourism, community spaces, or organizational support.
-The goal is for service work to be useful, respectful, and connected to ongoing local efforts.
+Depending on timing, group size, project readiness, and partner priorities, students may contribute to work connected to artisan cooperatives, education, sustainable tourism, community spaces, infrastructure, or organizational support.
+These projects may take place in Ollantaytambo, nearby communities, or higher in the Sacred Valley depending on current needs.

 What Students May Do